Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 Figure 23 shows the two labels which represent, from left to right, a tag associated with a person and a tag associated with an object.

 <p style="text-align: center;"><img src="/assets/Nextome Hub Web Guide/23.png" width="15%"><figcaption style="text-align: center;"><font size="2"> Figura 23: Asset and people labels.</font></figcaption></p>

+!!!
+Note

+    The battery level information is available only on gateways produced by selected suppliers.

 ### Monitoring
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>  <span style="color:#7B29EA">:material-tag: Tag Tracking</span>